ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 		end
 	end

--- ✅ CORRECT - Recursive operation on recursive structure
-merge_objects (a_target, a_patch: SIMPLE_JSON_VALUE): SIMPLE_JSON_VALUE
+-- âœ… CORRECT - Recursive operation on recursive structure merge_objects (a_target, a_patch: SIMPLE_JSON_VALUE): SIMPLE_JSON_VALUE
 	do
 		l_result := deep_copy_object (a_target.as_object)